DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/12anorexia.md

 me to look beyond Google’s *All Images* and peruse for information in the web’s gutter.
-I was specifically interested in finding images with extraordinary gestures of guitar smashing, facial expressions, middle fingers, and preaching about stuff in some sort of a punk style.
+I was specifically interested in finding images with extraordinary gestures of guitar smashing, facial expressions, middle fingers, and preaching about stuff in some sort of punk-style.
 I managed to compile a folder depicting who I believed Avril *really* was, or at least who she had been at the start of her career.
-Finding these gems lead me to one day ‘become a winner’; again, whatever that entailed.
+Finding these gems would lead me to one day ‘become a winner’; again, whatever that entailed.
 Soon enough, the internet became a visible, rather tangible matter within my local surrounding: bracelets, pink highlights, skull prints, and chains.
 Skinny necks and wrists.